StefanPavlovic94/WeatherSolution/README.md

 ----------------------------------------

 2. Configure ApplicationConfiguration class:

-  Paste connection string:
-    -in Aplication configuration class in function Initialize(){connectionString = "your connection string";
+  -Paste connection string in ApplicationConfiguration class in function Initialize(){connectionString = "your connection string";

-  Paste your Email/Password combination
-    -app will use this email service for sending confirmation emails.
+  -Paste your Email/Password combination in ApplicationConfiguration class that app will use for sending confirmation emails.

 ----------------------------------------------------- Informations ------------------------------------------------------------